Bye Fellow; Deputy Director of Fitzwilliam Museum

-I am thrilled to have been invited to join the college community, and I’m looking forward very much to making new connections and to developing shared interests and collaborations with the New Hall Art Collection, the Fitzwilliam Museum, the University, and beyond.
+I am thrilled to have been invited to join the college community, and I’m looking forward very much to making new connections and to developing shared interests and collaborations with The Women's Art Collection, the Fitzwilliam Museum, the University, and beyond.

 Degrees & Honours

 - MA (Hons) History of Art, University of Edinburgh

 - Diploma in Decorative Arts, Glasgow University

 - Diploma in Museum Studies, University of Leicester

 - Fellow of the Royal Society of Arts

 - R. Wark Fellow of the Huntington Library, San Marino, California (2003)

 The Arts and Crafts Movement in Britain and beyond, with a particular emphasis on the legacy of William Morris; the architect and designer C.F.A.
 Voysey; and the work of women artists, designers and makers.

 Karen Livingstone joined the Fitzwilliam Museum in February 2021 as its first Deputy Director for Masterplan, Exhibitions and Major Display Projects.
 In this role she is responsible for the Museum’s ambitious redevelopment and Masterplan.
 The Fitzwilliam’s Masterplan aims to transform the building and displays to ensure the Museum functions as a great new social space for the region, an innovative cultural and research asset for the University of Cambridge and its great collections, and an even more extraordinary place to interact with art and history.